 Narberth is a very small borough located in the state of Pennsylvania.
 With a population of 4,330 people and three constituent neighborhoods, Narberth is the 347th largest community in Pennsylvania.
-Narberth has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Narberth was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Narberth home prices are not only among the most expensive in Pennsylvania, but Narberth real estate also consistently ranks among the most expensive in America.

 Narberth is a decidedly white-collar borough, with fully 93.62% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Narberth is a borough of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Narberth who work in teaching (18.12%), management occupations (12.25%), and office and administrative support (10.82%).

 Of important note, Narberth is also a borough of artists.
 Narberth has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Narberth’s character.

 Also of interest is that Narberth has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.01% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.